irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 > financial lifeline amid the economic shutdown.

-Some of these duplicate loans appear to be similar in value, but none of them are exactly the same and some are in fact from the same bank.
-A text file with these repeated businesses has been created.
+Some of these duplicate loans appear to be similar in value, but none of them are exactly the same and some are from the same bank.
+We have provided a text file with these repeated businesses has been created.

 ### Duplicate Addresses

 There are thousands of loans issued to duplicate addresses.
-This isn’t unusual in and of itself but we can explore them nonetheless.
+In some cases, the addresses may be for the headquarters of an organization.
+For example, **DIOCESES EXAMPLE HERE** Other cases may be worth digging into.

 ``` r
 ms_geo <- ms_ppp %>%